 The Savi tool analyzes your information and displays available repayment and forgiveness options side-by-side.
 For example, it knows if your school receives Title 1 funding, which can qualify you for Teacher Loan Forgiveness or Perkins Loan Teacher Cancellation.

 If you opt to enroll in a forgiveness or repayment program, Savi will populate all necessary information in the correct Department of Education application, helping to save you time and prevent errors that could lead to delays.
 If you choose to file electronically through the platform, as an NEA member, you can do so for free for the first year through our Members Insurance Trust program.
 You’ll also receive ongoing advice, tools and information to help you better manage your debt.

 Options for student loan debt that can’t be forgiven or reduced

 Not everyone qualifies for income-based repayment, Teacher Loan Forgiveness or PSLF programs.
 However, there are still avenues to explore via the NEA Student Debt Navigator that can provide significant relief:

 Consolidation allows you to combine multiple federal education loans into one for a single monthly payment.
 You can transfer variable-rate loans to fixed-interest ones, while simplifying and even lowering monthly payments by spreading them out over a longer period of time (up to 30 years).
 Be sure you understand the possible negative outcomes of a consolidation—including the loss of interest rate discounts, principal rebates and other borrower benefits.
 Savi’s student loan experts can help you navigate potential consolidation avenues and explain their pros and cons.

 Deferment or forbearance lets you temporarily stop making payments or reduce the amount paid to avoid defaulting.
 You can pay interest as it builds up over this time, or you may be able to delay this by adding it to your principal balance after the deferment/forbearance period (a process known as “capitalizing” the interest).
 If you take the latter route, keep in mind that the total amount you repay over the life of a loan could increase.
-However, forbearance relief offered during the COVID-19 pandemic and ensuing economic crisis, which has been extended to August 31, 2022, does not entail accruing interest.
+However, forbearance relief offered during the COVID-19 pandemic and ensuing economic crisis, which now lasts till June 30, 2023, does not entail accruing interest.